nervosnetwork/ckb/rpc/README.md

 ### Type `TransactionTemplate`

-Transaction template which is ready to be commit in the new block.
+Transaction template which is ready to be committed in the new block.

 #### Fields

-`TransactionTemplate` is a JSON object with following fields.
+`TransactionTemplate` is a JSON object with the following fields.

 *   `hash`: [`H256`](#type-h256) - Transaction hash.